Youn Yuh-jung: Career

 After dropping out of college, Youn made her acting debut in the television drama Mister Gom in 1967.
-Youn shot to stardom in 1971 with two memorable portrayals of femme fatales.
-Her first film, Kim Ki-young's Woman of Fire, became a critical and commercial hit, for which she won Best Actress at the Sitges Film Festival.
-This was followed by the MBC historical drama Jang Hui-bin where she played the titular infamous royal concubine.
-Kim was considered Korea's first style-conscious, experimental director, and Youn did not balk in playing risque, provocative characters that explore the grotesque in the female psyche in collaborations with him such as The Insect Woman (1972) and Be a Wicked Woman (1990).
-Audiences found Youn's fast way of speaking and atypical appearance refreshing and she frequently took roles in TV dramas depicting a modern woman of the new generation, notably in Stepmother (1972) written by Kim Soo-hyun.
+She shot to stardom in 1971 with two memorable portrayals of femmes fatales.
+Her first film, Kim Ki-young's Woman of Fire, was a critical and commercial hit, for which she won Best Actress at the Sitges Film Festival.
+This was followed by the MBC historical drama Jang Hui-bin, in which she plays the eponymous royal concubine.
+Kim was considered Korea's first style-conscious, experimental director, and Youn did not balk at playing risqué, provocative characters that explore the grotesque in the female psyche in collaborations with him, such as The Insect Woman (1972) and Be a Wicked Woman (1990).
+Audiences found Youn's fast way of speaking and atypical appearance refreshing and she frequently took roles in TV dramas depicting a modern woman of the new generation, notably in Kim Soo-hyun's Stepmother (1972).

-At the peak of her career, Youn retired after she married singer Jo Young-nam in 1974, then immigrated to the United States.
-In 1984, she returned to Korea and permanently resumed her acting career.
-She and Jo divorced in 1987 and struggled to resume her acting career due to the stigma of divorce in South Korea.
+At the peak of her career, Youn married singer Jo Young-nam and retired from acting to immigrate to the United States.
+The couple lived in St. Petersburg, Florida, for ten years until their marriage broke down due to Jo's extramarital affairs.
+Youn returned to Korea in 1984 and divorced Jo in 1987.

-Making a comeback after taking a long break was an unusual feat for a Korean middle-aged actress.
-Although most actresses her age played clichéd self-sacrificing mothers or coarse ajummas, Youn's acting range led to her being cast in more complex, stylish, and independent roles.
-In A Good Lawyer's Wife (2003), she drew critical acclaim for her nonchalant acting as a mother-in-law who neglected her husband dying of liver cancer and enjoyed extramarital affairs.
-Her frank and confident persona again manifested itself in E J-yong's mockumentary Actresses (2009).
+Youn struggled to resume her acting career because of the stigma attached to being a middle-aged divorcée in South Korea.
+Unlike many actresses of her generation, who were confined to typical maternal or ajumma roles, Youn’s versatility enabled her to push the envelope.
+In A Good Lawyer's Wife (2003), she drew critical acclaim for her nonchalant portrayal of a woman who neglects her husband who is dying of liver cancer and enjoys extramarital affairs.
+Her frank and confident persona again manifested in E J-yong's mockumentary Actresses (2009).

-Youn continued playing supporting roles in film and television, such as in The Housemaid (2010).
-She reunited with director Im Sang-soo for the fourth time in The Taste of Money (2012), as a cruel chaebol heiress at the center of the drama that unfolds and touches upon the themes of corruption, greed and sex.
-Youn said "I don't mind being called an old actress, but I do worry about how to carry on my acting career without looking like an old fool."
+Youn reunited with director Im Sang-soo for the fourth time in The Taste of Money (2012), as a cruel chaebol heiress at the center of the drama that unfolds and touches upon themes of corruption, greed, and sex.
+Youn said, "I don't mind being called an old actress, but I do worry about how to carry on my acting career without looking like an old fool."